splunk-soar-connectors/hyasinsight/README.md

 No Output

 ## action: 'lookup commandcontrol domain'
-Perform this action to get the C2 Domain Lookup Data for Hyas Insight
+Perform this action to get the C2 Domain Lookup Data for HYAS Insight

 Type: **investigate**
 Read only: **True**